Generational leap for AMD Ryzen PRO

 “Plus it enables innovative machine intelligence and powerful multitasking capabilities that accelerate demanding workloads,” Blackman says.
 “The integrated, premium Radeon Vega graphics accelerate visual computing and multimedia applications; and AMD Secure Technologies enable state-of-the-art security features from power-on to power-off.”

-OEM vendors have already introduced the AMD Ryzen PRO into their product ranges, with offerings from HP, Dell and Lenovo.
+OEM vendors have already introduced the AMD Ryzen PRO into their product ranges, with offerings from HP and other vendors available now.

 Blackman points out that the new Ryzen PRO processors mark a complete departure from the company’s previous-generation x86 APU architecture, offering a wealth of new features and benefits.